Custard Tart

 • 1 vanilla pod

-Baking a custard tart is blissfully straightforward and requires nothing more than ingredients most people have in their larder.
+Baking this tart is blissfully straightforward and requires nothing more than ingredients most people have in their larder.
 For 250g shortcrust pastry you'll need a 23cm / 9in flan dish.

 Roll out your pastry, line the greased dish and chill the whole for half an hour in the refrigerator.
 Longer won't hurt.